rbjoergensen/appdynamics-integration/Readme.md

 # Appdynamics Integration Test Project

-Implementation of the Appdynamics agent in .Net Core 3.1 and .Net 5 projects running on the Ubuntu base image.
+Implementation of the Appdynamics agent in .Net Core 3.1 and .Net 5 projects running on the Debian base image.

 ## Running an MSSQL server in Docker for testing
 ``` bash